cartoon-raccoon/cogsy/README.md

 **When running `update`, the app freezes up**
 - This is normal behaviour.
 Cogsy uses a blocking API to query Discogs, which means the entire app is put on pause while the update process is running.
 Async behaviour is expected to be implemented in a future update.
+- Panics when no arguments are passed to `cogsy query`.
+Working on fixing the logic for it now.
+- Large collections may slow the app down fairly noticeably.

 If there are any other bugs, please raise an issue and I will do my best to respond and fix it.